ncatlab/nlab-content/pages/231.md

 +-- {: .proof}
 ###### Proof
 We prove only the first equation; the proof of the second is entirely analogous.
-Since the functor $1 \otimes -$ is an equivalence, it suffices to show that the triangle marked by a question mark in the diagram below commutes:
+Since the functor $1 \otimes -$ is an equivalence (being isomorphic to the identity functor), it suffices to show that the triangle marked by a question mark in the diagram below commutes:

 $$\array{
 ((1 1)x y) & \stackrel{\alpha_{1, 1, x}y}{\to} & (1(1 x)y) & \stackrel{\alpha_{1, 1 x, y}}{\to} & 1((1 x)y) & \stackrel{1\alpha_{1, x, y}}{\to} & 1(1(x y)) \\